conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 Developers investigated macOS 10.14 Mojave and learned a great deal about how these apps worked, and what it indicated for the future.
 Evidence suggested that this internal project was codenamed Marzipan, and some of the system files that OS sleuths uncovered confirmed it.
 There were, and are, a ton of hiccups with the UIKit apps as they stand today—suffice it to say they're decidedly not Mac-like in many respects.
 But with Microsoft and Google both making it easier to develop cross-platform apps, or run mobile apps in a desktop context, Apple needed to do something to make its Mac App Store and macOS ecosystem feel as much of a first-class citizen as iOS.

 ![Portrait of Apple software executive Craig Federighi.](/assets/craig-federighi-hair-force-one.webp)
-<span class="caption">Hair Force One himself, Craig Federighi.
+<div class="caption">Hair Force One himself, Craig Federighi.
 Be still my beating heart.
-Photo credit Fast Company.</span>
+Photo credit Fast Company.</div>

 From a strategic standpoint, this makes a world of sense for today's Apple.
 Rather than spreading its developer resources thin by creating both an AppKit version and a UIKit version of any of its new ideas, they'd be able to leverage the same code across both platforms with greatly reduced effort.
 One app for Apple News and its new magazine subscription service.
 One app for Apple TV+ when it launches.
 Presumably one app for each new game published under the Apple Arcade program and created by third-party developers, meaning their content can be enjoyed across iOS, macOS, and tvOS from day one.
 This isn't just a developer curiosity, it's good business.